private first dance lessons and wedding dance lessons in london

 The Samba

-Samba improves the flexibility and also teaches light movement.
-The basic step helps the body moves smoothly.
+Samba improves flexibility and also teaches light movement.
+The basic step helps the body move smoothly.
 You need patience when learning the first basic steps.
 A popular Samba song is:

 • Love is in the Air by John Paul Young